losizm/little-security/README.md

 ### Testing Permissions

-Sometimes, it may be enough to simply check a permission to see whether it is granted, and not necessarily throw a `SecurityViolation` if it isn't.
+Sometimes, it may be enough to simply test a permission to see whether it is granted, and not necessarily throw a `SecurityViolation` if it isn't.
 That's precisely what `SecurityContext.test(Permission)` is for.
 It returns `true` or `false` based on the permission being granted or not.
 It's an ideal predicate to